mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 ```

 *Pedro:* Is dispatching by multimethods better than dispatching by enum?
-*Eve:* No this particlular case, but in general yes.
+*Eve:* No, in this particlular case, but in general yes.
 *Pedro:* Explain, please
 *Eve:* Do you know what *multiple dispatch* is?
 *Pedro:* Not sure.